Compute usage with Ontology queries

 • Queries on smaller object sets will use less compute than those on larger object sets, as the number of hits in a query are proportional to the size of the object set being queried.

 • Up-front filtering before performing other operations will take advantage of the highly indexed backend structure.
 This will reduce the number of hits in a query, reducing the overall compute usage.
-This is especially important with aggregations and Search Arounds, where filtered object sets use require less compute to process than full object sets.
+This is especially important with aggregations and Search Arounds, where filtered object sets require less compute to process than full object sets.